ThinkingTransistor/Sigma/ROADMAP.md

   * as a website (maybe webhost) to easily remotely monitor and do fancy stuff

 * Android / iOS monitor
   * on top of HTTP / TCP monitor
   * monitor only (no learning on phone)
+  * learning on phone

 ## Sigma.Core.Monitors.WPF Roadmap